anf34/Random-animations-and-projects/README.md

 Exercises in making custom colour selectors similar to those found in many writing and creative applications.

-_In progress_
+_To do/In progress_
-__ ## Nature of Code:
+_## Nature of Code:_

-Following along Dan Schiffman's Nature of Code, featuring various coding projects in simulating life/nature.
+_Following along Dan Schiffman's Nature of Code, featuring various coding projects in simulating life/nature._

-## P5/Javascript class generator__
+_## P5/Javascript class generator_
+_A visual application to assist in efficiently and quickly making classes with built in test cases_